kevinkoosk/custom-wp-dashboard/README.md

 # Custom Dashboard Gatekeeper Pro
-You're welcome!
-Moving this to GitHub is a great way to keep your code versioned and shareable.
-Below is the complete setup: the README.md file and the final version of the plugin code, followed by a quick guide on how to handle GitHub "Releases."

-1. The README.md File
-Markdown
-# Custom Dashboard Gatekeeper Pro

 A lightweight, developer-friendly WordPress plugin that replaces the cluttered `/wp-admin` dashboard with a custom-designed page for non-administrator users.